ExpressVPN vs CyberGhost: Head to Head Comparison in Australia

 Moreover, you see how the top 60+ providers are compared against each other in terms of key features; see this VPN comparison.

-To determine the best VPN out of these two, we performed a detailed comparison between ExpressVPN and CyberGhost.
+To determine the best VPN between Expressvpn vs Cyberghost in Australia, we performed a detailed comparison between ExpressVPN vs CyberGhost in Australia.
 I examined both providers’ characteristics, compared them for their strengths and weaknesses, and decided a winner in each round.

-Following is the detailed comparison of both providers:
+Following is the detailed comparison of both providers in Australia:

 1. ExpressVPN vs CyberGhost: Company background and Jurisdiction

-When you purchase a VPN provider for yourself, it means you are placing a great amount of faith and trust in it.
+When you purchase a VPN provider for yourself in Australia, it means you are placing a great amount of faith and trust in it.
 It is only fair to be fully aware of the provider’s background and jurisdiction.
 We will examine both providers to help you make the best decision for yourself.

-ExpressVPN has had an excellent reputation for quite some time now, thanks to a clean track record with no public security issues or data controversies.
+ExpressVPN has had an excellent reputation for quite some time now in Australia, thanks to a clean track record with no public security issues or data controversies.
 Unlike Cyberghost and other VPN providers, ExpressVPN has passed independent audits for both security and logging policy.

-Based in the British Virgin Islands, this provider is perfect for your online security and anonymity.
+Based in the British Virgin Islands, this provider is perfect for your online security and anonymity in Australia.
 As The Britsh Virgins Island has a no data retention law and is not a member of any surveillance alliance, your data security and privacy are 100% guaranteed.

-It is clearly mentioned in ExpresVPN’s log policy that they neither record activity logs nor connection logs.
-This makes ExpressVPN a perfect companion for your online exploration without having to worry about your data and identity being exposed to anyone.
+It is clearly mentioned in ExpressVPN’s log policy that they neither record activity logs nor connection logs.
+This makes ExpressVPN a perfect companion for your online exploration without having to worry about your data and identity being exposed to anyone in Australia.

 CyberGhost was started as a Romanian VPN server by a team of German and Romanian engineers.
 In 2007, CyberGhost was acquired by Crossrider, which is now known as Kape.
 Kape has a known history of producing and spreading malware in devices via software bundles.
 Right now, Private Internet Access and Zenmate VPN are also owned by Kape.

-While located in Romania, a safe jurisdiction and offering a foolproof no-log policy, considering the history of malware, I am hesitant to recommend CyberGhost or PIA for your online data security and privacy.
+While located in Romania, a safe jurisdiction and offering a foolproof no-log policy, considering the history of malware, I am hesitant to recommend CyberGhost or PIA for your online data security and privacy in Australia.

 The speed after establishing the VPN tunnel will be impacted due to the encryption and security protocols.
 However, the best VPN provider between Expressvpn vs Cyberghost in Australia will let you experience the least drop in speed.
 Here’s a speed comparison table for both providers to give you an overall view of the performance in Australia and other regions.